The Forgotten Side of Decentralization

 For sidechain articles, in the case of a Loom or POA Network sidechain implementation, users do not pay main chain storage costs but are heavily leaned upon and must be positioned to immediately request exit from the sidechain in the event of any malicious activity.
 Exits from the sidechain are not instantaneous as challenge periods exist.

-Option #3 Read-Only Public Index on IPFS = Time & Effort & Less Decentralized
+Option #3 Read-only Public Index on IPFS - Time & effort, with diminished ‘decentralization’

 For an IPFS read-only index, users would need to verify the consistency of the data served by the Kauri middleware API against the public index.
 In short, users will not be able to solely trust the main chain or the sidechain implementation with the expectation that the Kauri maintainers consistently and reliably publish the index in a timely manner.